 We have also separated ourselves from other auction houses by discovering and championing the best contemporary jewelers of today, like the artist Feng J who has created two magnificent pieces for our November 28 auction in Hong Kong.
 The artists we find are creating the finest jewelry and work that is completely unique.
 Feng J’s philosophy, for instance, is to paint with gemstones and she does this using a proprietary invisible setting technique.
 The two pieces we will auction off later this month are Les Jardins de Giverny, a tribute to impressionist painter Claude Monet, and Fountain of Diamonds, inspired by the fountains of Paris.
 When the pieces arrived on my desk in Hong Kong, I opened their boxes and – wow.
 It’s hard to wow me these days, I handle so much beautiful jewelry, but I was in awe.

+What is your intention for the year ahead?
 A strong end to the year.
 2020 has been groundbreaking in many respects.
 We have all faced significant headwinds, but the year has also been monumental for Phillips Jewelry.
 We went online and our sales are 21% ahead of this time last year.
 We ran six online jewelry sales this year, compared to two last year.
 We began putting out more online content than ever and, rather than feeding people sales items, we tailor content to our clients, focusing on what they want to learn or what they might enjoy.
 I want to continue our steep growth trajectory through our live and online sales, coming up in Hong Kong and New York City, and make this year one of great success.

+What’s your greatest indulgence?
 An evening of fine wine and food from Italy, Spain or France, followed by a fast game of squash the next day to wear it all off.

+What diamond destination is at the top of your list?
 It has to be New York City.
 I spent years there working in the auction world and also running my own business as a jewelry dealer.
 While 47th street, the Diamond District, isn’t the most attractive, once you discover the back offices, it is amazing.
 Personally, I think the city is one of the most important destinations for doing business in our world.
 It’s so exciting and buzzy too!

+What inspired you to pursue a career in jewelry?
 I had absolutely no intention of getting involved in jewelry.
 After school, I started out in finance.
 After saving some money, I left my job and traveled to Australia, where I spent it all.
 I returned to Edinburgh, where I grew up, but it was right after the dot-com bubble and I could not find a job in finance.
 One day, a family friend offered me a job in his antique jewelry shop.
 Even though I barely knew what a sapphire was, I accepted.
 After two weeks of training and carrying jewels I knew nothing about around on trays, the owner asked if I liked the job.
 I truthfully replied, “No.” He convinced me to stick it out for two more weeks and now here I am.
 This career found me and I’m so grateful.

+What moment still blows your mind?
 Winning business.
 Cheesy, but true.
 The auction industry is very competitive.
 Knowing that we overcome others to win business is exhilarating.
 The feeling can only be topped by walking off the rostrum after a successful auction and taking a large gulp of champagne.

+What life lesson has been the hardest earned, and taught you the most?
 To pursue a career, you have to make difficult decisions that don’t always please people; however, if you always act with integrity and good will, your intentions shine through and people see them.

+What advice would you give your younger self?
 The world of jewelry is built on trust and a handshake.
 Never breaking your word in the jewelry business is paramount.
 I’ve never done it and that is how I have built important, long-term relationships.
 Those people are the ones who have supported me and have brought me to where I am today.

+What’s next for diamonds?
 Billions of years more.
 A lot is impacting the world of diamonds right now, but regardless, nothing can replace natural diamonds.
 It is impossible to replicate the billions of years and incredible geological processes that forms these stones, or the magic of people unearthing these gems, cutting them on a wheel and setting them into magnificent pieces of jewelry.